A congested baby is a miserable baby.

 If you’re using a wedge and your baby is already pulling himself up, make sure that the mattress is set low enough that he can’t use the wedge to climb out.
 I also recommend using a video monitor so you can watch him while he is sleeping.

-2 Warning Signs to Watch For
+2 Congested Baby Warning Signs

 When it comes to your congested baby, there are two major things you should be watching for.

-Congested Baby Warning Sign #1: Troubled Breathing
+Warning Sign #1: Troubled Breathing

 The first thing you want to watch out for is troubled breathing.